crisidev/drone-fleet/DOCS.md

 ### Find a solution for rolling-back fleet deploy
 This will need to have an associated git workflow and deploy using proper and automatic versioning.

+### Integrate with drone 0.5
+Drone 0.5 is close to release and it will change a lot of stuff.